eliasdejong/viperlith/docs/ARCHITECTURE.md

-## Out-of-bounds swap: The Eureka Moment
+## Out-of-Bounds Swap: The Eureka Moment
 Seasoned HTMX developers found a powerful solution: `hx-swap-oob`.
 The out-of-bound swap: this attribute is almost magical in how well it solves the problem.
 Here's how it works: Your HTML fragment no longer gets patched into just one place.
 Normally, you would set an `hx-target="#some-div"`, then the server response would be inserted **exactly there**.
 However, `hx-swap-oob` turns this around: `hx-target` is completely ignored, and now **the element itself decides where it gets inserted**.

 An element like this: